Vasily Margelov

-Author Carey Schofield wrote that Margelov "...is considered to be the real father of the VDV...[leading]...them through their most vital period of development."
+After serving over 60 years in the Soviet military, Margelov retired early in 1990, dying on 3 March.
+Author Carey Schofield assessed that Margelov "...is considered to be the real father of the VDV...[leading]...them through their most vital period of development."

 Early life

-Vasily Markelov (later changed to Margelov due to a spelling error) was born on 27 December 1906 in the city of Ekaterinoslav, the son of Belarusian immigrants Filipp Ivanovich Markelov and Agata Stepanovna.
+Vasily Markelov (later changed to Margelov due to a spelling error) was born on 27 December 1906 in the city of Ekaterinoslav, the son of Belarusian parents Filipp Ivanovich Markelov and Agata Stepanovna.
 His father, Filipp Markelov, worked in an iron foundry.
 In 1913, the Markelov family returned to Belarus and settled in Kastsyukovichy, the hometown of Margelov's father, where he graduated from the local parochial school in the mid-1910s.
 As a teenager, he worked as a loader and a carpenter.
 In the same year, he became an apprentice in a tanning shop and soon became an assistant master.
 In 1923, Margelov became a laborer in a local bakery.
 There is some evidence that Margelov graduated from the School of Rural Youth and worked as a forwarder in local mail delivery.

 From 1924, Margelov worked in the Kalinin mine at Ekaterinoslav.
 In 1925, he returned to Belarus and worked as a forester in the timber industry in Kostiukovichi.
 In 1927, he became the chairman of the working committee of the timber industry and was elected to the local council.